Parallel Interactive Networks for Multi-Domain Dialogue State Generation: Experiment

 \subsection{Experimental Results}

 {\bf Evaluation on the MultiWOZ 2.0 dataset.} The evaluation results on the MultiWOZ 2.0 dataset are shown in Table ~\ref{tab:multiWOZ2.0}.
-We observe from the table that most of the models building classifiers on predefined ontology and the models generating the dialogue states through copy mechanism are inferior to the models utilizing both the classifiers and the copy system.
-As is mentioned in ~\cite{Eric:19} that the models building upon a copy system have advantage in extracting values from the dialogue history but struggle to predict values that are not exist in the dialogue history.
-Thus it is reasonable that models combining copy system with state classifiers achieve better performance.
-Comparing with the current state-of-the-art model TRADE, PIN achieves significant 3.82\% performance gain.
-This fact demonstrates that the modeling of the interaction dependencies, the slot-level context and the distributed copy mechanism are beneficial for improving state generation.
+We observe that most of the models building classifiers and the models using the copy system to generate the states are inferior to the models utilizing both the classifiers and the copy system.
+As mentioned in ~\cite{Eric:19}, the models building upon a copy system have an advantage in extracting values from the dialogue history but struggle to predict values that do not exist in the dialogue history.
+Thus it is reasonable that models combining copy systems with state classifiers achieve better performance.
+Compared with the baseline model TRADE and the previous state-of-the-art model SST, PIN achieves significant 3.82\% and 1.27\% performance gain.
+This fact demonstrates that the modeling of the interaction dependencies, the slot-level context and the distributed copy mechanism help improve state generation.

 {\bf Evaluation on the MultiWOZ 2.1 dataset.} The evaluation results on the MultiWOZ 2.1 dataset are shown in Table ~\ref{tab:multiWOZ2.1}.
-The consistent performance drop is caused by the changing of a value to a {\em dontcare} or {\em none} label as explained in ~\cite{Eric:19}.
-The PIN model outperforms the previous models by a significant margin except for the DST-Picklist model, which indicates the effectiveness of the model design.
-Although DST-Picklist achieves the state-of-the-art, it takes a lot human efforts in dividing the slots into span-based slots or picklist-based slots.
+The consistent performance drop is caused by changing a value to a {\em dontcare} or {\em none} label as explained in ~\cite{Eric:19}.
+The PIN model outperforms the previous models except for the DST-Picklist and SST model, which indicates the effectiveness of the model design.
+Although DST-Picklist and SST achieve better performance than PIN, DST-Picklist takes a lot of human efforts in dividing the slots into span-based or picklist-based slots and SST requires extra relation information among the slots.
+PIN's performance drop in the ablated version (PIN-inter and PIN-dcopy) on both datasets demonstrates the necessity of encoder-interaction and distributed copy.